The core characters are:

 - Interestingly, only Wolverine saw this thread amidst the massive Conflict Ball rolling around the superhero community, and so he was the one to give Declun his comeuppance.

-- Damage Control: The series is centered around a group of people tasked with cleaning up after the destructive fights between superheroes and villains in the Marvel Comics universe.
+- Damage Control: The series is centered around a group of people tasked with cleaning up after the destructive fights between superheroes and villains in the Marvel Universe.

 - Deconstruction: The central conceit of the series is that somebody has to clean up all those messes.

-- Did You Just Punch Out Cthulhu?: Done when Edifice Rex decides to use his powers to clean up the universe, reverse the Big Bang, force everything back into the cosmic egg, and then maybe put the egg on a tasteful pedestal.
+- Did You Just Punch Out Cthulhu?: Done when Edifice Rex, an employee who acquired cosmic powers, decides to use his abilities to clean up the universe, reverse the Big Bang, force everything back into the cosmic egg, and then maybe put the egg on a tasteful pedestal.
 While the other cosmic beings consider how to stop him, Robin Chapel realizes he's just doing his job... and fires him.

 - Genius Loci: The Chrysler Building, which became sentient and mobile after World War Hulk and wants to see the world.
 John Porter negotiates a deal where it can go on vacations in August, since no one visits Manhattan then.